BIOL275-MSUM/eda-tdedvall/README.md

-\-I used the (filter) function in base R (R Core Team 2020) to arrange the Solidago altissima data by species, species occurrence, new world only, country, United States, Canada.
+\-I used the (filter) function in base R (R Core Team 2020) to arrange the Solidago altissima data by species, species occurrence, new world only, country, United States, and Canada.

 \-I used the (count) function in base R (R Core Team 2020) to count the Solidago altissima frequency in both United States and Canada.